 Gnomic will, the idea that man has a will that constantly wavers between good and evil, is an idea taught by Saint Maximus the Confessor.
-It is not very complicated, but it has been incredibly misunderstood either do to ignorance or overly complicating it.
-In this article, we will briefly review what gnomic will is stictly from the writings of Saint Maximus, particularly in Disputation with Pyrrhus, Opuscala et Theologica Polemicum, and Questions of Thallsius.
+It is not very complicated, but it has been incredibly misunderstood either due to ignorance or people overly complicating it.
+In this article, we will briefly review what gnomic will is strictly from the writings of Saint Maximus, particularly in Disputation with Pyrrhus, Opuscala et Theologica Polemicum, and Questions of Thallsius.

 The term “gnomic will” is chiefly found in Maximus’ Disputation with Pyrrhus.
 For this reason, we will review this book first, using the translation and footnotes of Oxford-PHD Joseph P. Farrell.
 We will cover comments on the term in their entirety.
 This same article can be viewed in video format here:

 The first discussion of the term begins around paragraph 75 over a dispute concerning how Christ having “one will” merely means that the will of His divine and human natures are united:

 75. Maximus: If this [one will] be conceded to the Severans [miaphysites], then, taking advantage of this concession will say, not unreasonably, “We do not say ‘one nature’ from an evil disposition or cunning, but because we wish, just as you do by the expression ‘one will,’ to manifest the Supreme Union.”…They who say there is only one will agree with them both in thought and speech!
 Nevertheless, this “one will”–what do they choose to call it?…